Bernie Sanders on Syria

-In 2011, Syrian dictator Bashar al-Assad used tanks and artillery to crush a peaceful protest movement for democratic reform inspired by the success of similar protest movements that toppled dictators in Tunisia, Egypt, and Libya.
+In 2011, Syrian President Bashar al-Assad, who Bernie Sanders has denounced as a dictator, used tanks and artillery to crush a peaceful protest movement for democratic reform inspired by the success of similar protest movements that toppled dictators in Tunisia, Egypt, and Libya.

 Since then, the battlefield has become incredibly complicated.
 Peaceful protesters and oppositionists took up arms to defend themselves from government attacks and became rebels, Al-Qaeda infiltrated from neighboring Iraq to become ISIS, Syrian Kurds took up arms to fight for greater autonomy, the U.S. is bombing ISIS targets and arming select rebel factions, and Russia is bombing rebels and ISIS on behalf of the Assad regime.
 The country is effectively partitioned between the warring parties with foreign governments backing or opposing different sides.

-Since 2011, the war has killed an estimated 250,000 Syrians and displaced almost 50% of the Syrian population — an estimated 6 million people are internally displaced within the country and 4 million people have fled the country to become refugees.
+Since 2011, the war has led to the death of an estimated 250,000 Syrians and almost 50% of the Syrian population has been displaced — an estimated 6 million people are internally displaced within the country and 4 million people have fled the country to become refugees.

 Bernie opposes Republican-led efforts to block Syrian refugees from coming to the U.S. and says the U.S., Europe, and the Persian Gulf states have a moral obligation to welcome Syrian refugees who in many cases are fleeing their country with nothing more than the clothes on their backs.

-Bernie believes the United States cannot and should not defeat ISIS on its own and is adamant that a coalition effort with nations in the Middle East leading the effort is the best way to combat the group:
+Bernie believes that ISIS must be defeated, but that the United States cannot and should not do it on its own.
+He’s adamant that a coalition effort with nations in the Middle East leading the effort is the best way to combat the group: